 High Speed Internet: Cable, DSL & Router Settings, Wireless Security WPA, etc.

 Cable and DSL are comparable in use as far as speed and ease of use.
-Be aware that some DSL companies cap their download speeds and then provide a premium service for a few dollars more per month.
+Be aware that some companies cap their download speeds and then provide a premium service for a few dollars more per month.
 The speed that you used to get for the original price.

 Often rates are cheaper if you get a 'Bundle', tying your Internet, TV and Phone service together from the same provider.